VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 ## AI Paddle

-Repeat the steps above to create an *AIPaddle.actor* file in its respective folder, *assets/Actors/Paddle/AIPaddle/*.
-Then, attach and configure a [Sprite](/documentation/api/class-sprite/), a [Body](/documentation/api/class-body/) and a [Mutator](/documentation/api/class-mutator/) as we already did for the *PlayerPaddle.actor*, and create in a similar manner an `AIPaddle` mutation class.
+Repeat the steps above to create an _AIPaddle.actor_ file in its respective folder, _assets/Actor/Paddle/AIPaddle/_.
+Then, attach and configure a [Sprite](/documentation/api/class-sprite/), a [Body](/documentation/api/class-body/) and a [Mutator](/documentation/api/class-mutator/) as we already did for the _PlayerPaddle.actor_, and create in a similar manner an `AIPaddle` mutation class.

 Don't forget to update the [StageSpec](/documentation/api/struct-stage-spec/) **PongStageSpec**'s **PongStageActors** array: